ankitects/anki-manual/src/deck-options.md

 - Relearning Steps: 10m 1h
 - Minimum interval: 1d

-If you press "Again" on a card that you reviewd 30 days ago (interval 30):
+If you press "Again" on a card that you reviewed 30 days ago (interval 30):
 - Anki will show the card again in 10 minutes.
 - If you press 'Good', Anki will show the card again in 1 hour.
 - If you press 'Good', Anki will show the card again the next day (interval 1)